AidanTweedy/scanplus/README.md

 ## Usage

-To use the upgraded scanner the player must purchase the `Infrared Scanner` ship upgrade.
-Doing so will add information about which creatures are spawned on the current moon.
+To use the upgraded scanner, the player must purchase the `Infrared Scanner` ship upgrade.
+Doing so will add information to the scan results about which creatures are spawned on the current moon.

 The need for the `Infrared Scanner` upgrade can be disabled in the config file (see below), allowing for the enhanced scan without having to purchase the upgrade.